Adverse Childhood Experiences

 A large and growing number of people in America suffer from one or more chronic diseases.
 Measuring the impact and burden of chronic disease—and monitoring the disparities that exist—highlights whether all individuals are able to live the healthiest life possible.

-NUMBER OF DISABILITY-ADJUSTED LIFE YEARS IN U.S., BY TOP TEN CHRONIC DISEASES
+PERCENT OF DISABILITY-ADJUSTED LIFE YEARS IN U.S., BY TOP TEN CHRONIC DISEASES